Buy Autodesk Autocad Mechanical Software

 Find and Replace in AMNOTE

-The FIND command now searches text within AMNOTE leader notes.
-Previously, these intelligent annotations existed outside the standard text search scope.
-The enhancement adds a Find & Replace option directly in the Leader Note contextual ribbon tab for quick access.
+The FIND command now searches text within AMNOTE leader notes with a Find & Replace option directly in the Leader Note contextual ribbon tab.
+The AMNOTEFIND system variable controls search behavior with three settings.

 Standard Parts Library and Content Management